supki/pakej/README.md

 % cabal install
 ```

-Next, you'll need to create `~/.pakej` directory and place `pakej.hs` file inside.
+Next, you need to create `~/.pakej` directory and place `pakej.hs` file there.
 For an example
 of `pakej.hs` see [examples/Main.hs][simple-example] (very simple) or [my pakej.hs][supki-example]
 (it's more complicated but shows more features)